For free samples, call 1-866-318-6977

 COSENTYX may increase the risk of infections.
 In clinical trials, a higher rate of infections was observed in COSENTYX treated subjects compared to placebo-treated subjects.
 In placebo-controlled clinical trials in subjects with moderate to severe PsO, higher rates of common infections, such as nasopharyngitis (11.4% versus 8.6%), upper respiratory tract infection (2.5% versus 0.7%) and mucocutaneous infections with candida (1.2% versus 0.3%) were observed in subjects treated with COSENTYX compared to placebo-treated subjects.
 A similar increase in risk of infection in subjects treated with COSENTYX was seen in placebo‑controlled trials in subjects with PsA, AS and nr-axSpA.
 The incidence of some types of infections, including fungal infections, appeared to be dose‑dependent in clinical trials.

-In the postmarketing setting, serious and some fatal infections have been reported in patients treated with COSENTYX.
+In the postmarketing setting, serious bacterial, viral, and fungal opportunistic infections, and some fatal infections have been reported in patients receiving IL-17 inhibitors including COSENTYX.
+Cases of Hepatitis B virus reactivation have been reported.

 Exercise caution when considering the use of COSENTYX in patients with a chronic infection or a history of recurrent infection.
 Instruct patients to seek medical advice if signs or symptoms suggestive of an infection occur.
 If a patient develops a serious infection, monitor the patient closely and discontinue COSENTYX until the infection resolves.